donovansmith44/Jack-Compiler/README.md

 The purpose of this compiler is to translate programs written in the Jack programming language into low-level byte code, resembling that of the JVM.

-Please note that this compiler operates under the (large) assumption that the program is syntactically valid, and thus, is not currently equipped with error-handling mechanisms.
+Please note that this compiler is not currently equipped with error-handling mechanisms, and assumes that programs are have valid syntax.
+Thus, errors must be found at runtime.

+Array, Memory, Math, Keyboard, Screen, String, and Sys with ".vm" extensions are classes provided by the Jack OS, comprising the Jack standard library.

 To compile:
 g++ -std=c++17 CompilationEngine.cpp VMWriter.cpp JackTokenizer.cpp JackAnalyzer.cpp SymbolTable.cpp